Virtual IP Addresses¶

 IP Alias VIPs can use Localhost as their interface to bind services using IP addresses from a block of routed addresses without specifically assigning the IP addresses to an interface.
 This is primarily useful in HA with CARP scenarios so that IP addresses do not need to be consumed by a CARP setup (one IP each per node, then the rest as CARP VIPs) when the subnet exists only inside the firewall (e.g. NAT or firewall services such as VPNs).

 IP Aliases on their own do not synchronize to XMLRPC Configuration Synchronization peers because that would result in an IP address conflict.
 One exception to this is IP Alias VIPs using a CARP VIP “interface” for their interface.
 Those do not result in a conflict so they will synchronize.
 Another exception is IP Alias VIPs bound to Localhost as their interface.
 Because these are not active outside of the firewall itself, there is no chance of a conflict so they will also synchronize.

-CARP VIPs are primarily used with High Availability redundant deployments utilizing CARP.
+CARP VIPs are primarily used with High Availability redundant deployments utilizing CARP (CARP Overview).
 CARP VIPs each have their own unique MAC address derived from their VHID, which can be useful even outside of a High Availability deployment.

 For information on using CARP VIPs, see High Availability.

 CARP VIPs may also be used with a single firewall.
 This is typically done in cases where the pfSense deployment will eventually be converted into an HA cluster node, or when having a unique MAC address is a requirement.
 In rare cases a provider requires each unique IP address on a WAN segment to have a distinct MAC address, which CARP VIPs provide.